Clostridium tetani: Role in disease

 While C. tetani is frequently benign in the soil or in the intestinal tracts of animals, it can sometimes cause the severe disease tetanus.
 Disease generally begins with spores entering the body through a wound.
 In deep wounds, such as those from a puncture or contaminated needle injection the combination of tissue death and limited exposure to surface air can result in a very low-oxygen environment, allowing C. tetani spores to germinate and grow.
 As C. tetani grows at the wound site, it releases the toxins tetanolysin and tetanospasmin as cells lyse.
 The function of tetanolysin is unclear, although it may help C. tetani to establish infection within a wound.
-Tetanospasmin ("tetanus toxin") is one of the most potent toxins known, with an estimated lethal dose less than 2.5 nanograms per kilogram of body weight, and is responsible for the symptoms of tetanus.
+Tetanospasmin ("tetanus toxin") is a potent toxin with an estimated lethal dose less than 2.5 nanograms per kilogram of body weight, and is responsible for the symptoms of tetanus.
 Tetanospasmin spreads via the lymphatic system and bloodstream throughout the body, where it is taken up into various parts of the nervous system.
 In the nervous system, tetanospasmin acts by blocking the release of the inhibitory neurotransmitters glycine and gamma-aminobutyric acid at motor nerve endings.
 This blockade leads to the widespread activation of motor neurons and spasming of muscles throughout the body.
 These muscle spasms generally begin at the top of the body and move down, beginning about 8 days after infection with lockjaw, followed by spasms of the abdominal muscles and the limbs.
 Muscle spasms continue for several weeks.

 The gene encoding tetanospasmin is found on a plasmid carried by many strains of C. tetani; strains of bacteria lacking the plasmid are unable to produce toxin.
 The function of tetanospasmin in bacterial physiology is unknown.

 Treatment and prevention

 Clostridium tetani is susceptible to a number of antibiotics, including chloramphenicol, clindamycin, erythromycin, penicillin G, and tetracycline.
 However, the usefulness of treating C. tetani infections with antibiotics remains unclear.
 Instead, tetanus is often treated with tetanus immune globulin to bind up circulating tetanospasmin.
 Additionally, benzodiazepines or muscle relaxants may be given to reduce the effects of the muscle spasms.

 Damage from C. tetani infection is generally prevented by administration of a tetanus vaccine consisting of tetanospasmin inactivated by formaldehyde, called tetanus toxoid.
-This is made commercially by growing large quantities of C. tetani in fermenters, then purifying the toxin and inactivating in 40% formaldehyde for 4-6 weeks.
+This is made commercially by growing large quantities of C. tetani in fermenters, then purifying the toxin and inactivating in 40% formaldehyde for 4–6 weeks.
 The toxoid is generally coadministered with diphtheria toxoid and some form of pertussis vaccine as DPT vaccine or DTaP.
 This is given in several doses spaced out over months or years to elicit an immune response that protects the host from the effects of the toxin.